-All of the Nordic countries has increased the number of granted patents significantly over the recent years and is well above the European average with the exception of Norway.
+All of the Nordic countries has increased the number of granted patents significantly over the recent years and is well above the European average with the exception of Norway and Iceland.
 The indicator shows the number of granted patents per million inhabitants in the Nordic region.
 All direct applications to the European Patent Office (EPO) are taken into account.

 This indicator shows the percent of the labour force in the Nordic region who are employed as R&D staff in full time equivalents (FTE).
 The Nordic average is well above the EU-average in this area.
 Data on R&D staff is compiled according to the guidelines in the Frascati Manual (OECD 2002).